Homemade Organic Dairy Cow Feed Recipe

 Coarse ground corn – This is optional, but I like my cows to have coarse ground corn.
 This comes from Azure in 50-pound bags.
 It has 6.5 percent protein and 2 percent fiber.

-Try to only buy what you will use up in a month or two.
+- Try to only buy what you will use up in a month or two.
 And make sure that you store it away from any moisture so that mold won’t start to form.
 You should never give your dairy cows moldy food or food infested with insects.
+But if that happens, your chickens or turkeys will eat the insects for you.

 Tools you may need